-And yet, I believe Gorgias culture is truly amazing and even better than the one I used to know.
+And yet, I believe Georgia’s culture is unique and even better than the one I used to know.

-- Strong moments – Simply sharing coffee won’t take you very far in getting to know your colleagues.
+- Decisive moments – Simply sharing coffee won’t take you very far in getting to know your colleagues.
 But creating some great moments together will bring you one step further.

 - Repetition – If you don’t nourish the relationship consistently, it may unravel with time.
 You won’t feel as connected as before.

-By repeating these strong moments, you can make the connection between people stronger as well.
-The stronger the connection, the stronger the engagement.
+By repeating these intense moments, you can also strengthen the connection between people—the more substantial the relationship, the stronger the engagement.

-Speaking of a strong engagement, Gorgias’ eNPS (employee Net Promoter Score) is 50.
+Speaking of a decisive engagement, Gorgias’ eNPS (employee Net Promoter Score) is 50.
 How is this possible?
-Well, what’s always quoted as one of our main strengths is the company culture, and how it connects our employees.
+Well, what’s always quoted as one of our main strengths is the company culture and how it connects our employees.

 Let’s take it further by exploring five actionable steps we have taken to make that happen.